-Outcomes: (a) The teacher was barred from involvement with the awarding body's examinations and assessments for a period of two years.
+- Outcomes: (a) The teacher was barred from involvement with the awarding body's examinations and assessments for a period of two years. - (b) Other awarding bodies were informed of the decision.

 GCSE English/English Language

 It was reported that candidates had obtained access to information relating to confidential question papers prior to the examinations.
 On investigation by the awarding body, more than one candidate confirmed that such information had been given to them by the head of centre.